Language Creation Questionnaire

 • 0: French, Greenlandic, English, Maori, Hawaiian, Japanese

-Question 32: Phonation contrast on tones
+Question 32: Phonation contrast

 Yes